ucsb-cs48-s20/project-s2-t3-slack-bot/docs/DEPLOY.md

 [https://ucsb-cs48.github.io/topics/mongodb_cloud_atlas_setup/](https://ucsb-cs48.github.io/topics/mongodb_cloud_atlas_setup/).

-By the end of step 10 in the above guide, you will obtain a value for `MONGODB_URI`.
-You will need this value for the next step.
+Follow the guide up until the end of step 10.
+One thing to note is that, by the end of step 9, the guide asks you to paste in a string into your app's configuration.
+Instead of that, temporarily paste it somewhere else (that is safe!).
+You will need this string for the next step.

 # Enter environment variables into the `.env` file